 The observable capabilities that allowed analysts to distinguish between strategic and nonstrategic nuclear weapons during the Cold War have not always been precise, and may not prove to be relevant or appropriate in the future.
 On the other hand, the "strategic" weapons identified by these capabilities-ICBMs, SLBMs, and heavy bombers-are the only systems covered by the limits in strategic offensive arms control agreements-the SALT agreements signed in the 1970s, the START agreements signed in the 1990s, the Moscow Treaty signed in 2002, and the New START Treaty signed in 2010.
 Consequently, an "easy" dividing line is one that would consider all weapons not covered by strategic arms control treaties as nonstrategic nuclear weapons.
-This report takes this approach when reviewing the history of U.S. and Soviet/Russian nonstrategic nuclear weapons.
+This report takes this approach when reviewing the history of U.S. and Soviet/Russian nonstrategic nuclear weapons, and in some cases when discussing remaining stocks of nonstrategic nuclear weapons.